 …I think I will stick with my 4-ingredient dip recipe:)

 Jicama is a very low calorie and low carbohydrate root vegetable.
 It contains only 35 calories per 100 g.
 It is also very high in quality phyto-nutrition profile comprises of dietary fiber, and anti-oxidant.
 It is one of the best sources for dietary fiber and an excellent source of oligofructose inulin, a soluble dietary fiber.
 The root pulp is 13% of fiber.
 Inulin is a zero-calorie, sweet inert carbohydrate and does not metabolize in the human body, which makes the root an ideal sweet snack for diabetics and dieters.

 8 oz cream cheese or coconut cream, softened

 1 cup peanut or almond butter

-1/4 cup Just Like Brown Sugar (or stevia glycerite to taste)
+1/4 cup Swerve Brown (or stevia glycerite to taste)

 1/4 cup unsweetened almond milk